Established by an anonymous donor, the Bruce Holm

-discoveries and inventions of UB Faculty and students.
+and discoveries of UB faculty and students.

-finance prototype development, proof-of-concept studies, and other
+development, proof-of-concept studies and other research that

-into useful products and treatments to benefit society.
+products and treatments benefiting society.

-a total of up to $2 million for these efforts.
+up to $2 million for these efforts.

 The Holm Catalyst Fund grants support

 commercialization of inventions and discoveries.
-Project aims
+It supports

-could decrease technical or business risk, strengthen or
+should decrease technical or business risk, strengthen or

 broaden intellectual property protection, validate competitive